Bank Term Funding Program: Interest increases and expiration

 In January 2024, the Federal Reserve said it would let the program expire on March 11, as scheduled.
 The Federal Reserve also raised the interest rate on new loans from the Bank Term Funding Program (BTFP).
 It also said loans outstanding in the program as of January 17, 2024 were $161.5 billion.

 In February 2024, Barron's noted that while when the announcement to close the BTFP was made, "that made sense when it appeared that banks had made it through the worst of last year’s turmoil, brought on by the steep decline in the value of Treasuries and mortgage-backed securities.
 Now, the timing appears inconvenient at best given the problems that have shown up at New York Community Bancorp," as New York Community Bank had recently shown significant losses.
 William English, a Yale professor and former Fed official., was quoted saying the end of the program could be a "psychological issue" to the market by encouraging more withdrawals as investors "become worried about the Fed’s willingness to lend to support banks."
 Barron's argued the worry would be unfounded, as banks traditionally had other lending options.

 Closure and impact

 It ceased extending new loans on March 11, 2024.

 Reuters wrote that the program closed "amid evidence it helped turn the tide of trouble that risked derailing the economy," noting "no bank of meaningful size" had failed in the United States since ten months, and the Fed had not changed policy.
 It noted that new loans had "all but dried up" after the Fed shut down the arbitrage advantages in late January, with the program's credit outstanding holding after that point at around $160 bln.

+The last loan extended under the program was repaid on March 11, 2025, and the following day, the Federal Reserve Board released the loan-level data to the public.
+According to an analysis of that data by the Bank Policy Institute, the program made about 9,000 loans to 1,327 borrowers, with many repeat customers.